akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 Dear Firebase.
 You are awesome.
 If you ever run out of things to improve, here would be some ideas:

+Hot list: 🌶

+- ability to have immutable Rules evaluation (evaluation not changing the data set)
+- ability to pick up if the rules file changes

+🙏

 ## Cloud Firestore

 ### Ability to insert "current server date" in the Firebase console (and Rules simulator)